-UMhlabuyalingana sub-district has an estimated population of 163,694 people which includes both the Manguzi and Mseleni area which is covered by Emergency Medical Services.
-The services provided currently are being compromised as staff are, at times, compelled to attend to emergencies without a proper change of clothing as there are no showers.
+Zululand Health District is situated in the northern part of the Province of KwaZulu-Natal.
+It is neighboured by King Cetshwayo District in the south.
+The district is deep rural with many hard to reach areas.
+Some areas have poor road infrastructure resulting in clients having to walk long distances to access health care services.
+The services provided by EMS currently are being compromised as staff are, at times, compelled to attend to emergencies without a proper change of clothing as there are no showers.
 This has a negative impact regarding the spread of diseases as they may have to treat patients with contaminated clothing.